Back to articles list

 Electricity is so widespread that we can hardly imagine life without it.
 The first hydroelectric power station may have been built back in 1868, but there are still plenty of innovations going on with electricity.
 The most attention-getting are electric cars, like Teslas or Rimacs.
 Other inventions may not be so shiny, but they provide serious improvements in transporting electricity (new conductor types, superconductors) and storing it (new battery types with greater capacity).

 Some things are still the same.
 Power plants still produce electrical energy.
 A distribution grid still funnels electrical power to our homes and businesses.
 And many different devices along the way track power production and consumption.
+Technologies such as Elysia battery intelligence play a crucial role in enhancing the efficiency and lifespan of these new battery types, making them more reliable for storing and distributing electricity.

 Today, we’ll explore a data model that can track electrical power, from its production in the power plant to its consumption in your home or office.
 Sit back and enjoy the article!